m-a-r-o-u/slurm-waiting-times/README.md

 ## Output interpretation

-The CSV file contains job metadata plus a `WaitSeconds` column.
+The CSV file contains job metadata plus `Nodes`, `AllocGRES`, `JobType`, and a `WaitSeconds` column.
 The histogram uses minutes by default, adds a dashed red line at the mean waiting time, and includes a legend annotation.
 All timestamps are normalised to the selected timezone.

 To inspect a histogram, run the CLI with your desired arguments and open the generated PNG in the `output/` directory.